jonathanolson/slither/notes/patterns.md

         - Preferred, less code?
 BUT [WE NEED TO MATCH WITHOUT CREATING EMBEDDED VERSIONS?]
       - (b) Match directly into the state, through an adapter
   -
-  - What if we... limit "number of rules" during the closure(), and return invalid if there are too many input features?
-  -
   - [!!!]
 Pattern smaller than pseudo-intent - are there UNIQUE reductions (even if not complete) that we can make?
     - The Duquenne-Guigues basis is only great for "include all of the rules" (or at least the subset*)
     - We probably already have generated ALL (or almost all) of the rules we will actually want.
     - Is this... essentially a unique infimum?
     - [!!!]
 NOTE: we only need this to be unique TO ISOMORPHISM
   -
-  - Also, "only" patterns that have a "generalization" (e.g. still valid without "only") would be good to filter out maybe?
-  -
   - Pattern Solver:
     - FinClosure, once we have all embedded?
-  -
-  - Can we... categorize "usefulness" or how common it is for a pattern?
-    - NOTE: Symmetry arguments probably help (if it has more automorphisms... it is more likely to be useful)
-  -
-  - PRIORITIZE "all" before curating rules (since that is likely to affect things)
-    - OH YUP, we want them
-  -
-  - CURATED RULES
-    - OK to have "redundant" rules (if the simpler-to-recognize form is first)
-    - Different lists for each "solving style" (edge, edge + sector, face colors, all)
-      - OR have a primary ("all") list, where we put our helpful bits in
-        - THEN have a backup "edge-only" list?
-        - Can just include highlander patterns, since those are easy to filter out
-    - Should we create ONE curated list, and then SCAN
-    - Good way of showing "what rules are not redundant in collection X, given our collection Y"
-  -
-  - HEY create "generations" that include BASIC boards(!)
-  -
-  - PatternRule should have input, output, but also MINIMAL_MATCH_INPUT?
   -
   - Highlander implies BLACK EXIT EDGE PATTERNS - we have based things off of the wrong patterns.
     - THIS might need edges not connected to faces?
 More general